 Who Are The Chicago Cubs' Biggest Rivals?

 An important moment in the history of the Cubs-Cardinals rivalry took place during the back end of the 2003 regular season.
-The Cubs were tasked with playing the Cardinals in a five-game series, including a double-header on September 2nd.
+The Cubs were tasked with playing the Cardinals in a five-game series, including a doubleheader on September 2, 2003.
 During that doubleheader, Sammy Sosa hit a dramatic walk-off home run for the Cubs in the 15th inning of the first game.
 This big win contributed to the Cubs successfully returning to the MLB Playoffs for the first time since 1989.

-The most memorable instance of this rivalry in the 21st Century is, without a doubt, the brawl between White Sox catcher AJ Pierzynski and Cubs catcher Michael Barrett.
-The fight took place on May 20th of 2006, and resulted from Pierzynski running Barrett over on a play at the plate.
+The most memorable instance of this rivalry in the 21st century is, without a doubt, the brawl between White Sox catcher AJ Pierzynski and Cubs catcher Michael Barrett.
+The fight took place on May 20, 2006, and resulted from Pierzynski running Barrett over on a play at the plate.
 Pierzynski slapped home plate post-collision, leading Barrett to get up and sucker punch him in the face.
 The benches cleared, and multiple players were ejected in this fight between the heated rivals.

 Are the Cubs and Reds rivals?

 The Cubs are often rivals with the Cincinnati Reds, and their history as a rivalry goes back to the year 1890, making their competition one of the oldest and longest-running rivalries in baseball history.
 Both teams are notable for having changed their names frequently over the course of their rivalry.
 The Cubs have previously been known as the White Stockings, the Colts, and the Orphans, before finally adopting their current name in 1902.
 The Reds have previously been known as the Red Stockings and the Redlegs.
 Though the Cubs are a more popular team, Cincinnati has the better record in their rivalry, winning five World Series in place of the Cubs’ three as of 2023.